-Second Consecutive Semester.
-A student who is placed on academic and/or progress probation for the second consecutive semester shall be limited to six (6) units in a fall/spring semester and three (3) units in a winter/summer session.
-The student shall be notified of their probation status and be informed of intervention strategies.
+Second Consecutive Semester: If a student is not off of academic and/or progress notice probation at the end of the second consecutive semester, the student shall be limited to six (6) units in a fall/spring semester and three (3) units in a winter/summer session.
+The student shall be notified of their probation academic notice status and be informed of intervention strategies.

-Third Consecutive Semester.
-A student who is placed on academic and/or progress probation for the third consecutive semester shall be dismissed.
+Third Consecutive Semester: If a student is not off of academic and/or progress notice probation at the end of the third consecutive semester, the student shall be subjected to temporary dismissal from the college dismissed.
 See AR 4255 Dismissal and Reinstatement